Language and Linguistics, English - Master's Programme

-In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree essay when you apply for this programme.
-Please note that the essay should be sent by email directly to the department.
+In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree thesis when applying to this programme.
+Please note that the thesis should be sent by email directly to the department.

-You will get additional information about the essay from the department after the application deadline.
+You will get additional information about the thesis from the department after the application deadline.